RTIInternational/ckanext-searchterms/docs/source/index.md

 When a dataset's resource is created or updated, searchterms will call `is_eligible` to see if it should `get_searchterms` and update.

+## Schema

+The searchterms plugin will set the field `searchterms_error` on the dataset if there is an error.
+This field must be added to your dataset schema if you want it available on the dataset.

 ## What sort of search terms might be generated?

 A simple example could be a dataset containing information about a set of people and their favorite foods.
 Using this plugin, you could implement a `is_eligible` function that checks if the dataset does indeed contain such data, then implement a `get_searchterms` function to parse the data for search terms, e.g. `["apples", "oranges"]`.
 When the user searches for `apples`, the datasets containing `apples` will be returned.